ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 **The Bottom Line**: We welcome user generated content, but we do not welcome NSFW content.
 [Go be horny somewhere else](https://i.imgur.com/DxEqStK.mp4).

+## Slow Mode

+Some channels will have Slow Mode enabled to prevent them from becoming cesspits.
+Remember to read the room when contributing to these channels, and don't use shadow edits to make a point.
+Using shadow edits or other means to circumvent slow mode will be disciplined accordingly.

 ## Discussion about Games

 We welcome discussions about our games in their appropriate channels.
 As the nature of media consumption has changes in the age of binge-watching, there is always the chance that story elements from one title may be new to other people.
 For this reason, please respect if a channel has a moratorium on discussing story elements (‘spoilers’) and use channels that clearly specify if these story elements can be discussed in the open.
 This will almost always be indicated with `-spoilers` at the end of channel name.
 It goes without saying, but if you choose to visit one of these channels, you alone are entirely liable for your own exposure to such content.